Beyond Fair Trade Sourced, Roasted in Kansas City

 Our roasting is a collaboration between Kiersten, our head roaster, and the rest of our team as we work to have the best quality of coffee in our lineup.
 We roast on two fully manual San Franciscan drum roasters, and everything is still done by hand & by scent & by ear, listening to and smelling coffees at the production level and at the sample level when we are choosing coffees to add to the lineup: We sample and test hundreds of coffee crops per season in search of compelling new coffees, and then roast to highlight these flavors.
 We roast in smaller batches so we have a little bit more control over the outcome.
 We never force a coffee to be something that it's not meant to be - our farmers work hard to create great coffees - we are just the messengers.

 Messenger was born out of a collaboration between three coffee companies with like minded people coming together to create a Kansas City coffee company focused on great coffee and good relationships.
 We're huge on cafe relationships, and we're big on respecting and improving coffee quality at the farm.
 Over the years we've moved warehouses a couple of times, growing slowly while making sure the cafes and farmers we work with are treated well and the coffee quality stays high.
-We look forward to moving our roasting operations into a landmark space in downtown Kansas City sometime in Summer 2017.
+Come visit us in our landmark headquarters space at 1624 Grand Blvd., in the Cross Roads Art District in downtown Kansas City!

 Direct engagement with coffee farmers' needs

 the farm direct badge

 We established our 'Farm Direct Badge' to certify a coffee purchased under a contract that directly impacts improvements with the farmers of that coffee.
 This always includes offering a high end price with prices negotiated at the farm level.
 By making deals at the farm level we avoid some big margin or middleman that could prevent us from helping the farmers.